Phyllis Tate: Early life and education

+Compositions

+Musical style and philosophy

-Tate believed that “music should entertain and give pleasure” (Fuller OUP 1).
-In 1979, she wrote “I must admit to having a sneaking hope that some of my creations may prove to be better than they appear.
+Tate's compositions have been described as "elegant" and "expressive," as well as "clear and accessible".
+However, she was very self-critical, and destroyed all of her compositions from before the mid-1940s.
+Tate believed that “music should entertain and give pleasure.”
+In 1979, she wrote, “I must admit to having a sneaking hope that some of my creations may prove to be better than they appear.
 One can only surmise and it’s not for the composer to judge.
-All I can vouch is this: writing music can be hell; torture in the extreme; but there’s one thing worse; and that is not writing it” (Whitehouse 2).
+All I can vouch is this: writing music can be hell; torture in the extreme; but there’s one thing worse; and that is not writing it.”
 After hearing her play at a lunch one day, Dame Ethel Smyth said “At last I have heard a real woman composer!”
-(Whitehouse 2) However, since, at that point, Smyth’s hearing was deteriorating, Tate did not put much stock in this.
+However, since, at that point, Smyth's hearing was deteriorating, Tate did not put much stock in this.

-Tate married a music editor, Alan Clifford Frank, in 1935.
-They had two children: a son Colin, born in 1940 and a daughter Celia, in 1952.
-Frank worked for Oxford University Press, the company that began to publish Tate’s compositions in 1935.
+Early works

+Tate composed a number of pieces including an operetta entitled The Policeman’s Serenade, which she composed while still a student at the Royal Academy.
+During her school years, she also composed a symphony and several smaller pieces, although none from this era survive.